Adam Wainwright: 2011

 Shortly after reporting to spring training, Wainwright experienced discomfort in his right elbow while pitching batting practice on February 21.
-Three days later, the Cardinals announced that Wainwright would miss the entire 2011 season—and possibly the first three months of the next season—after finding that ulnar collateral ligament damage necessitated Tommy John surgery (TJS).
+Three days later, the Cardinals announced that Wainwright would miss the entire 2011 season—and possibly the first three months of the next season—after finding that ulnar collateral ligament damage necessitated Tommy John surgery.
 George Paletta, the team physician, performed the surgery on February 28 in St. Louis and it was deemed "a success".
 Former clients for the same surgery included teammates Chris Carpenter, Jaime García, and Kyle McClellan.
 Wainwright's contract featured options for 2012 and 2013 totaling $21 million with a provision that they would not automatically vest if he ended the 2011 season on the disabled list.

 The Cardinals made the playoffs as a wild card entry, overtaking the Braves on the final day of the season.
 They eventually won the World Series, defeating the Texas Rangers four games to three.
 The Cardinals awarded Wainwright his second World Series ring, despite not pitching the entire season.

 2012

-Fully recovered after TJS and rehabilitation, Wainwright was ready ahead of schedule for spring training.
+Fully recovered after surgery and rehabilitation, Wainwright was ready ahead of schedule for spring training.
 Statistically, the 2012 season proved to be an overall disappointment by Wainwright's standards, as he wound up 14–13 with a 3.94 ERA.
 However, it was encouraging in regards to the health of his right arm, as he completed the entire season without any issues.
-In addition, pitchers recovering from TJS often find it challenging at first to throw with the same command as before the surgery, and thus to achieve post-surgery results equal to pre-surgery results.
+In addition, pitchers recovering from Tommy John surgery often find it challenging at first to throw with the same command as before the surgery, and thus to achieve post-surgery results equal to pre-surgery results.
 This was the case at first with Wainwright.

 On May 22, he threw his first complete-game shutout since August 6, 2010, and the third of his career in his ninth complete game.
 It was a four-hit, 4–0 win at home against the San Diego Padres, striking out nine and walking only one.
 Wainwright reached his 1,000th career inning on July 29.
 The May 22 start marked a turning point in the season.
 During a 13-start stretch through August 3, he pitched 85 2/3 innings, striking out 83 while allowing just four home runs and 17 BB.
 Wainwright attributed the improvement to be able to sustain the usual finishing movement on his pitches through late innings, which earlier in the season, had eluded him, thus making his pitches easier to hit.
 He also corrected a subtle flaw that had developed on the grip of his curveball during a bullpen session prior to the start against San Diego.
 The flaw made it increasingly difficult to throw the curveball for consistent strikes.